Academic Affairs Manual (ACD)

 1. Purpose and function

-3. To evaluate continuously the committee structure of the senate and of the university, and to recommend improvements thereof to the senate.
+3. to evaluate continuously the committee structure of the senate and of the university, and to recommend improvements thereof to the senate

-7. To direct pending business of the senate to the appropriate committee(s)
+5. to direct pending business of the senate to the appropriate committee(s)

 b.
-The Committee on Committees
+Committee on Committees

 1. Membership

-3. The term of the elected members shall be two years.
+4. the term of the elected members shall be two years.
 One-half of the elected members shall be replaced each year.

 1. Purpose and function

-1. To nominate faculty and academic professionals to:
+1. to nominate faculty and academic professionals to:

-2. Standing university committees and boards.
+2. standing university committees and boards

-6. To ensure that diverse areas of the university are represented on committees whenever feasible.
+6. to ensure that diverse areas of the university are represented on committees whenever feasible

-7. To provide for continuity in committee membership, consistent with the concept of rotation.
+7. to provide for continuity in committee membership, consistent with the concept of rotation

-8. To supervise elections in the senate.
+8. to supervise elections in the senate.

-10. Academic affairs committees of the senate
+8. Academic affairs committees of the University Senate

 a.
 Curriculum and Academic Programs Committee